 The Rev. Christopher Wendell began serving as St. Paul’s rector in the summer of 2011.
 His ministry includes preaching and leading worship, providing pastoral care to all ages, welcoming newcomers and visitors, and working with the lay leadership in the administration and oversight of the parish.
 As part of his ministry, Chris also is an active member of the Bedford Interfaith Clergy Network and provides pastoral care to nearby institutions such as MCI-Concord and Carleton Willard Village.
 He has served in various leadership roles in the Episcopal Diocese of Massachusetts over the past decade, and is currently a General Convention Deputy.
-Before coming to St. Paul’s, Chris served for four years as an associate rector at St. Andrew’s Episcopal Church in Wellesley.
+Before coming to St. Paul’s, Chris spent four years as an associate rector at St. Andrew’s Episcopal Church in Wellesley.
 Prior to attending seminary, he worked for a regional theater company as a directing/producing assistant.
 Chris is a native of San Francisco and a graduate of Princeton University and the Episcopal Divinity School.
-When not at church, Chris enjoys reading, exercising, and exploring Bedford.
-Chris and his wife, Kristen, an assistant professor of engineering education, live in Bedford with their two boys.
+Chris and his wife, Kristen, an associate professor of engineering education, live in Bedford with their two boys.
 When not at church, Chris enjoys curling in the winter, the Jersey Shore in the summer, gardening in the spring, apple picking in the fall, and crossword puzzles all year round!

 The vestry of St. Paul’s includes the wardens, the treasurer, the clerk, and several general members with rotating three-year terms.
 The vestry is a blend of newer and long-time parishioners committed to the responsible stewardship of the church, both practically and spiritually.

 Carrie Mathews, Treasurer (firstname.lastname@example.org)